(A pispective is when you write about something with only 314 words. Which doesn't include these. Or the credits at the bottom)

 It became popular because it was an improvement on what came before.
 It then spread.
 But it spread too far.
 It was a nice way of looking at the world.
 It made sense in one domain, why not another?
 Reasonable reasoning, but context is king.

 ROI is getting rolled back in domains where it doesn't support effective decision making.
 Other metrics are being suggested in its place.
 But starting with the metric puts the cart before the horse.
 We must start with the decision.
-Because the metric shapes the decision.
+Because the metric serves the decision.

 A metric is just a frame.
 It makes the decision for us.